ultimate271/notes/gibson/neuromancer07.md

 Armitage or Riviera.
 He left the lobby and located a vending console in a narrow alcove, at the end of a rank of pay phones.

+### The phone next to him rings.
+Case picks it up and a voice claiming to wintermute reveals that it wants to talk.
 He fumbled through a pocketful of lirasi, slotting the small dull alloy coins one after another, vaguely amused by the anachronism of the process.
 The phone nearest him rang.